Cordarrelle Patterson Player Prop Bets for NFL Week 18 - Atlanta vs. New Orleans - NewsBreak

 Matchup vs. New Orleans

-- Against the Saints, Patterson's 4.5 rushing yards per game over his four career matchups are 35.0 fewer than his over/under in Sunday's game.
+- In his four career matchups against them, Patterson has averaged 4.5 rushing yards per game versus the Saints, 35.0 fewer than his over/under in Sunday's game.

 - Note: Patterson's stats vs. Saints date back to 2016.

-- The Saints have the NFL's fourth-ranked defense against the run, allowing 95.4 yards per game.
+- In terms of defending against the run, the Saints are fourth in the NFL, conceding 95.4 yards per game.

 - The Falcons are up against the NFL's fifth-ranked defense when it comes to rushing TDs conceded (11 this season).